MisaOgura/flashtorch/CONTRIBUTING.md

 * Open a new GitHub pull request with the patch.

-* Ensure the PR description clearly describes the problem and solution.
+* Ensure the PR description clearly describes the problem and solution with appropriate tests.
 Include the relevant issue number if applicable.

 ### **Did you fix whitespace, format code, or make a purely cosmetic patch?**